 Boreal forests comprise the world’s largest terrestrial biome and form a broad belt across Eurasia and North America.
 Two thirds are located in Siberia, while the rest can be found in Scandinavia, Alaska, and Canada.

 The boreal forest climate is characterized by short summers and long winters with incredibly cold temperatures (reaching -65°F in some places).

 Boreal forests have poor, acidic soils and short growing seasons (only 130 days).

-Due to the extreme cold, boreal forest trees are limited to species that can tolerate it, with the most common boreal tree species being deciduous trees and evergreen conifers like pine, fir, and spruce.
+Due to the extreme cold, boreal forest trees are limited to species that can tolerate it, with the most common boreal tree species being deciduous trees and evergreen conifers such as pine, fir, and spruce.
 With dense canopies, little light is able to reach the forest floor, which limits understory growth.

-Despite these harsh conditions, an incredible diversity of life has adapted and thrives in the unique boreal ecosystem.
+Despite these harsh conditions, an incredible diversity of life has adapted to and thrives in the unique boreal ecosystem.

 Despite their incredible breadth, boreal forests are under threat from extensive deforestation.
 But from Quebec to Ontario, we’re working to restore Canada’s iconic boreal forests!

 As powerful and biodiverse as our world’s forests are, they are profoundly threatened by deforestation and degradation.
 We are working around the world to restore and recover these vital ecosystems for generations to come.
 Want to join us?
 Plant trees today!